rpede/MobileProgramming24/_advanced_state/password_manager.md

 }
 ```

-Another bloc widget is being used.
+Here, we will use another bloc related widget.
 That is the `BlockConsumer`.
 It works like a `BlockLister`, but it also takes `builder` function as a
 parameter, which can build a child tree based on the `state` of a Cubit.
 In this case that will be our `VaultCubit`.

 There are two variations.
-Either a stored vault is **absent** in which case a new can be created with
+Either a stored vault is **absent**, in which case a new can be created with
 master password.
-Or it is **closed** in which case the user can open it by entering the same
+Or it is **closed**, in which case the user can open it by entering the same
 master password that was used to create it.
-In either case; the state will transition to "open", which makes the listener
+In either case, the state will transition to "open", which makes the listener
 navigate to another screen.

 We also need to define the form.